 Coffee is sometimes called high octane.
 The concept behind this nickname is not that different from why it’s also called rocket fuel.
 Essentially, taking coffee gives you an instant energy boost in the same way that high octane powers gasoline engines.

 In some parts of the world, coffee is also referred to as mud.
 This term is mainly used to refer to Israeli/Turkish coffee.
-It’s given this name because the coffee grounds don’t dissolve entirely in water; hence, leaving a grainy mixture that resembles mud.
+It’s given this name because the coffee grounds (Reusing Coffee Grounds several times – Can I do that?) don’t dissolve entirely in water; hence, leaving a grainy mixture that resembles mud.

 Although the percentage of the global population that takes coffee is pretty high, there are a few tea diehards.